Aspallar/OpBot/README.md

 ## Display Group Finder Operations
 @OpBot gf [\<days>]

-where \<days> is the numbver of days to display, defaults to 7
+where \<days> is the number of days to display, defaults to 7

-## Features to be added in a later version

-* Allow alternate roles to be specified.
-* Allow editing of operation details (changing the time, mode etc)
-* Allow specifying a date more than 7 days ahead.
-* Allow more than one operation to be active
-* Other stuff \:P